CaskAle/summit-pi-project/summit-pi.md

 - It is very useful to configure a [mobile phone hotspot](#mobile-phone-hotspot)] as the first network in this file.
 This way, you always have a fallback method of connecting to the device.

-- In the example below, replace the the text and brackets <>, (leaving the quotation marks in place) with the SSID and password of your WiFi networks. **Remove any extra network definitions if they are not needed**.
+- In the sample below, replace the the text and brackets <>, (leaving the quotation marks in place) with the SSID and password of your WiFi networks. **Remove any extra network definitions if they are not needed**.

-- There is a sample wpa_supplicant.conf file that can copied and modified at: <https://github.com/CaskAle/summit-pi-project>.
+- Here is a sample [wpa_supplicant.conf](<https://github.com/CaskAle/summit-pi-project>) file that can copied, modified, and used.

 ```bash
 # /etc/wpa_supplicant/wpa_supplicant.conf